GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. From the lab computer, navigate to putty from the desktop.

-1. Use PuTTY to connect via SSH to **i20-db-0** Azure VM.
+1. Use PuTTY to connect via SSH to **i20-db-0** Azure VM using Private Ip.
 Acknowledge the security alert and, when prompted, provide the following credentials:

     -   Login as: **student**